lea7411-rgb/DSF-Midterm/README.md

 # DSF-Midterm Project

 This project analyzes fingerprint vectors using machine learning techniques.
 We built and evaluated models using TensorFlow to predict compound activity (pIC50).

+## Files

+- midterm_project.ipynb   # complete analysis and results

+This notebook contains the full workflow:
+- data preprocessing
+- model training (TensorFlow)
+- evaluation

 ## Structure

 1 Background Questions
 2 Local Training and Testing of the Neural Network
 ── 2.1 Questions
 ── 2.2 Code and Documentation